“In learning we teach and in teaching we learn.”

 - What should teachers consider when planning and teaching global skills in English?

 True to the motto "practise what you preach," the teaching methodology of this course is blended learning with approximately 50% face-to-face time on campus and 50% online class meetings.
 The participants engage in small group projects about global skills, whose outcomes they present on self-designed websites.

 Emphasising learner diversity and inclusion, the course introduces preservice English teachers to practical aspects of communicative language teaching.
 It provides guidance for classroom observations and for preparing, teaching, and reflecting on lessons, all of which they practice during a concurrent internship at local secondary schools.
 Other topics covered in this course include giving instructions, time management, team-teaching, brain-friendly learning and teaching, setting and correcting homework, giving feedback, and the influence of the teacher's L1 background on his or her EFL teaching.
 The teaching methodology used in this course is problem-based learning (PBL) with specifically designed course materials.
 PBL provides a framework in which the participants are actively involved in the syllabus design as well as in the implementation of the individual lessons.

 Focus on Language and the Learner: Language Learning Strategies and Cooperative Open Learning (COOL)

 The participants of this course collaboratively plan and conduct small empirical research projects related to language learning strategies and/or learner cooperation.
 Opportunities for data collection are provided at an excursion to a COOL school.
 The participants engage in group discussions based on academic literature, classroom observations, and expert presentations.
 They learn about research methodology and the composition of research proposals and reports.
-Furthermore, they cooperate with peers and give peer-feedback on each other’s research projects and papers.
+Furthermore, they cooperate with peers and give guided feedback on each other’s research projects and papers.